DaVinci-lab/.github/profile/README.md

 ####  Research Projects  🔭 :electron:

 At Da Vinci Labs, we study and develop intelligent algorithms enabled by constraints that support models targeted at thinking, perception and action.
-Our recent focus has largely been on Applied Machine Learning, which is is full of [fascinating open problems](https://www.asjadk.io/real-world-rl/) like [Generalization](https://www.asjadk.io/generalization/), [intelligent exploration vs exploitation](https://www.asjadk.io/strategic-exploration-in-online-decision-making/), [counter-factual evaluation](https://www.asjadk.io/counterfactual-policy-evaluation/), Meta-Learning and Sample Efficient Learning.
-Progress in solving these problems, can have a major impact on domains like industrial automation, healthcare and Education.
+The projects are aimed at tackling hard problems related to healthcare,climate change, eduation, food security and so on.

-Some threads of research:
+### Past Projects:

 ###### Healthcare